pnlong/cse15l-lab-reports/lab-report-1.md

 `cd` is short for "change directory".
 As its name suggests, it changes the user's current working directory.
 Here are some examples:

 - Here, I call `cd` alone from */home/lecture1*.
-It changed my working directory from */home/lecture1* to */home*, which my home directory.
+It changed my working directory from */home/lecture1* to */home* (my home directory).
 I suspect that calling `cd` without any arguments implicitly calls `cd ~` under the hood, where the `~` symbol represents the home directory.
 In other words, calling `cd` alone brings the user back to the home directory.
 This is not an error, and it's actually a pretty neat trick to quickly return to the home directory!

 ```
 [user@sahara ~/lecture1]$ pwd